|Date of Birth||May 30, 1886|

 George returned to his family, his job at the flour mill and Keewatin.
 Another son, Graham, was born.
 By 1935 George was a foreman at the flour mill.
 He retired in 1954.

 In July 1954 George and his wife, Mary, traveled to Scotland to visit family.
 Prior to their planned return in September, George was taken ill.
-He died on 16 January 1955 in Maybole.
+Although his later obituary stated that he died in Maybole, George died on 16 January 1955 in the Western Infirmary in Glasgow.
+Mary later died in 1968 and is buried in the Lake of the Woods Cemetery in Kenora.

 George’s brother, Quintin, also served in WW1, enlisting with the 63rd Battalion in Medicine Hat in 1915.